 On February 12, 2013, Imhoff received a proclamation for her accomplishments from Pittsburgh City Council, proclaiming “Donna Imhoff Day” in the City of Pittsburgh.
 She received the Pittsburgh YWCA 2012 Tribute to Women Leadership Award in Education and the NISOD Excellence in Teaching Award at the International Conference on Teaching and Leadership Excellence in 2003.

 Imhoff is a member of the board of directors of Crisis Center North, having served as board president; she has also served as a member of the Commission on Economic and Workforce Development of the American Association of Community Colleges (AACC) and has served on the Holy Family Institute Community Services Board.
 She is a 2014 graduate of Leadership Pittsburgh’s class, LPXXX.

 She has presented to both CCAC and national conference audiences on a variety of topics including services to students with disabilities; classroom learning versus workplace expectations; modern methods of cheating by students; bullying in the workplace; assessment of student learning; and sexual identity development.
 In 2009, she completed a seminar sponsored by the Federal Bureau of Investigations and Robert Morris University entitled, “The Active Shooter: Keeping Our Campus Safe.”

-Imhoff holds a Bachelor of Science degree in rehabilitation education from the Pennsylvania State University, a Master of Science in education in school psychology from Duquesne University, a master’s certificate in women’s studies from the University of Pittsburgh and a doctorate in social and comparative analysis in education from the University of Pittsburgh, and is a 2009 graduate of the Harvard Kennedy School, Crisis Leadership in Higher Education program.
+Imhoff holds a Bachelor of Science degree in Rehabilitation Education from the Pennsylvania State University, a Master of Science in Education in School Psychology from Duquesne University, a master’s certificate in Women’s Studies from the University of Pittsburgh and a doctorate in Social and Comparative Analysis in Education from the University of Pittsburgh, and is a 2009 graduate of the Harvard Kennedy School, Crisis Leadership in Higher Education program.